GrainLearning/grainLearning/paper.md

 The last author would like to thank the Netherlands eScience Center for the funding provided under grant number NLESC.OEC.2021.032.

+# Author contributions
+All authors have contributed substantially to the development of GrainLearning.
+H. Cheng was responsible for the main idea and is the main contributor.
+R. Lubbe and H. Cheng designed the code structure, including the inference and sampling modules and tutorials and examples to facilitate understanding.
+A. Jansen and L. Orozco contributed to the conceptualization, implementation, testing and documentation of the machine learning module, as well as the improvement of best software practices.

 # References